camunda/camunda-docs-static/get-started/content/cmmn10/instantiate-test.md

 {{< img src="../img/tasklist-check-application.png" >}}

 The Tasklist displays a generic form that can be used whenever you have not added a dedicated form for a Human Task.
 You can use it to add variables to the case.
 For now, we leave it empty.
-Just click <button class="btn btn-xs btn-primary" type="submit">Complete</button>.
+Just click {{< button name="primary" text="Complete" >}}.

 Do the same with the task *Provide Customer Rating*.
 Both tasks have now completed and there is no more work to be done in this case instance.

 {{< get-tag repo="camunda-get-started-cmmn" tag="Step-4" >}}